 Writing for the majority, Justice Goodwin Liu reasoned that the “legislature did not intend to achieve privacy protection without regard to exposing consumers and retailers to undue risk of fraud.”

 Not everyone on the bench agreed with Liu’s position.
 Justice Joyce L. Kennard dissented:

 “Internet retailers are free to demand personal identification information from their credit-card-using customers and to resell that information to others.
 The majority’s decision is a major win for these sellers, but a major loss for consumers, who in their online activities already face an ever-increasing encroachment upon their privacy.”

-Regardless of your stance, legal precedence in California asserts that music e-tailers are now exempt from certain privacy parameters outlined in the state’s Credit Card Act.
+Regardless of your stance, legal precedence in California asserts that online music retailers are now exempt from certain privacy parameters outlined in California’s credit card act.